purvalpatel/kubernetes-sample/introduction/README.md

 - Kube-api-server
 - Kube-Scheduler
 - Kube-controller-manager
+- Cloud provider API - The Cloud Provider API provides hooks for Kubernetes to request resources from the cloud, such as: Nodes, Loadbalanceres, Volumes, Route & networking

 #### 2.Nodes
 workers that run the application	(VM or physical machine )

 - Kubelet - each node as agent to managing the node.
 - Containerd - tool for managing the containers on worker node.

 ##### Key concepts: